-How BreakAuctions Calculates Your Odds (With Real Examples)
+How BreakAuctions Calculates Your Chances (With Real Examples)

-One of the things that makes BreakAuctions different from a lottery is that you can calculate your exact odds before you buy a single spot.
+One of the things that makes BreakAuctions different from a giant national prize draw is that you can calculate your exact chance before you enter a single spot.
 There's no hidden math, no variable pool size, and no multi-ball complexity.
 Here's how the numbers work, with real examples you can verify yourself.

 The Basic Formula